Price List for Single Vision Lenses and Information Guide

 Standard 1.5 lenses are not a good choice for any rimless frames for two reasons.
 Firstly, they’re not very durable so are likely to crack where the holes are drilled to fit the rimless frame.
 Secondly, as part of the glazing process, the lenses have to be cut a little thicker than for standard lenses.
 This makes the lenses look thicker and adds to the weight.

-For these reasons 1.6 1.67 or Polycarbonate lenses are recommended for rimless frames.
+For these reasons 1.6 1.67 Polycarbonate or Trivex lenses are recommended for rimless frames.
 These lenses are thinner and lighter, but also much stronger so a much better choice for durability.

 1.74 are occasionally unsuitable for rimless frames as they are very brittle and less flexible than other lenses.
 In this instance we would look at the frame first to advise whether 1.67 or the 1.74 would be the most suitable lenses for the frame.

 Please note: As rimless glazing is more technical and takes quite a bit longer to process than full or half rim frames, the factory charge me £10 extra to glaze any rimless frames.
 This needs to be added to the cost when rimless frames are being sent for new lenses.

 Polycarbonate vs. Trivex Lenses: Why are these a consideration for rimless frames?

 Both lens types are tougher, lightweight lenses usually recommended for rimless frames, safety glasses, children’s frames, or anyone needing tougher lightweight lenses.